nikochiko/foss-library-v2/README.md

 ### Interesting add-ons from v1
 * Apart from importing books from Frappe API, this automatically gets the cover image for the book using the OpenLibrary API.
 * Uses Gravatar for member avatars
+* One search box for searching through book titles, author names, and publisher names

 ### Screenshots